Magicrafter13/blog-docker/README.md

 attention to ports, volumes, and environment variables.
 Additionally, the compose file will try to pull a MariaDB image and set it up for you.
 Remove this if you wish to provide your own.

+By default it binds on port 8080, and creates/uses a Docker volume called `db_data` for the MariaDB database.
 ## General Information
 If you're running something like Podman, or some other such solution, the above information should contain all you need, but to summarize: